shabbas313/GenixRL/README.md

-# GenixRL: Advancing Missense Variant Prediction and VUS Reclassification via a Dynamic Reinforcement Learning Agent
+# GenixRL: Advancing Missense Variant Prediction and VUS Reclassification
+## via a Dynamic Reinforcement Learning Agent
 GenixRL is a state-of-the-art ensemble model for predicting the pathogenicity of missense variants.
 It uses a novel reinforcement learning (RL) framework to dynamically determine the optimal weights for combining scores from complementary predictors (BayesDel_addAF, BayesDel_noAF, ClinPred, and MetaRNN) to classify missense variants as 'Pathogenic' or 'Benign'.

 This repository contains the prediction script to run the pre-trained GenixRL model on your own variant data.

 ![GenixRL Ensemble](data/framework-overview.png)
-*Figure: The GenixRL Ensemble Framework and Reinforcement Learning Mechanism.*
+**The GenixRL Ensemble Framework and Reinforcement Learning Mechanism.**
 ---

 ## Features